lucaferretti/DTPcourse2018/README.md

 Bam files can be converted to traces in bedGraph format via commands like

-> bedtools genomecov -trackline -trackopts autoscale=on -trackopts graphType=bar -bg -ibam SRR1805322_sub_1.sorted.bam > SRR1805322.bg
+> /usr/bin/bedtools genomecov -trackline -trackopts autoscale=on -trackopts graphType=bar -bg -ibam SRR1805322_sub_1.sorted.bam > SRR1805322.bg
 but the size of the file should be less than 20 Megabytes, e.g.

 > head -n 500000 SRR1805322.bg > SRR1805322_partial.bg